smartcontractkit/documentation/docs/Oracle Jobs/adapters.md

---
+---
-layout: node.liquid
+layout: nodes.liquid
 date: Last Modified
 title: "Core Adapters"
-permalink: "adapters"
+permalink: "docs/adapters/"
 hidden: false
 ---
 Core adapters are the built-in functionality that every Chainlink node supports.
 Strung together, they act as tasks that need to be performed to complete a Job.